diagrams/diagrams-doc/doc/manual.rst

 or `(3 :: Rad)`.
 The `convertAngle` function is also provided for converting between different angle representations.

+The functions `asTurn`, `asRad`, and `asDeg` are provided for convenience.
+They are all the identity function, but with restricted types (for example, `asTurn :: Turn -> Turn`).
+Occasionally this can be useful to help resolve ambiguity.
+For example, `rotation . asTurn . fromRational` is a function of type `Rational -> T2` which converts a rational number `r`:math: into a rotation of `r`:math: turns.
+The expression becomes ambiguous if the call to `asTurn` is omitted, since `fromRational` can output any instance of `Fractional`, and `rotation` accepts any instance of `Angle`.
+Inserting `asTurn` fixes the intermediate type and resolves the ambiguity.

 The `direction` function computes the angle of a vector, measured clockwise from the positive `x`:math:\-axis.